mb706/oaida/README.md

 REACT_APP_SOCKET_PATH=/<backend path>/socket.io/
 PUBLIC_URL=https://<backend url>
 ```
-the `REACT_APP_SOCKET_PATH` is only needed if it is not the default ("`/socket.io/`").
+The `REACT_APP_SOCKET_PATH` is only needed if it is not the default ("`/socket.io/`").

 You can also set the `SOCKET_PATH` environment for your `backend/app.py` if you are not redirecting to `/socket.io/` in your reverse proxy setup.

 ## Status

-Very fragile, likely very buggy.
-Things that are missing in particular:
+This project is currently very fragile and likely very buggy.
+Some things that are missing include:
-* fine tuning costs
+* Fine tuning costs
-* frontend update pushes when DB file is updated
+* Frontend update pushes when DB file is updated
-* frontend update does not play well with the "cumulative" switch I believe.
+* Frontend update does not play well with the "cumulative" switch, I believe.

 ## License

-MIT
+This project is licensed under the MIT license.